Product Cost Definition

-The raw materials that get transformed into a finished good by applying direct labor and factory overheads are referred to as direct material in cost accounting.
-Direct materials are those raw materials that can be easily identified and measured.
+The raw materials that get transformed into a finished good by applying direct labor and factory overheads are referred to as direct material in cost accountingCost AccountingCost accounting is a defined stream of managerial accounting used for ascertaining the overall cost of production.
+It measures, records and analyzes both fixed and variable costs for this purpose..
+Direct materialsDirect MaterialsDirect materials are raw materials that are directly used in the manufacturing process of a company's goods and/or services and are an essential component of the finished goods manufactured. are those raw materials that can be easily identified and measured.

 #2 – Direct Labor

-Direct labors are the employees or the labor force that gets directly involved to produce or manufacture finished goods from raw material.
-The direct labor costsDirect Labor CostsDirect labor costs refer to the total cost incurred by the company for paying the wages and other benefits to its employees against the task performed by them, which are straight away related to the manufacturing of the products or provision of the services. are the salaries, wages, and benefits (like insurance) that are being paid to these labor force against their services.
+Direct labors are the employees or the labor force that gets directly involved in producing or manufacturing finished goods from raw material.
+The direct labor costsDirect Labor CostsDirect labor costs refer to the total cost incurred by the company for paying the wages and other benefits to its employees against the task performed by them, which are straight away related to the manufacturing of the products or provision of the services. are the salaries, wages, and benefits (like insurance) that are being paid to these labor forces against their services.